-- Again, be careful when choosing weights: use hweight if you want to measure household poverty, and hweight\d4 if you are interested in individual poverty. - > The Head Count Ratio (HCR) is the percentage of poor individuals in the total population.
+- Again, be careful when choosing weights: use hweight if you want to measure household poverty, and hweightd4 if you are interested in individual poverty. - The Head Count Ratio (HCR) is the percentage of poor individuals in the total population.
 When you create a dummy variable indicating that an individual is poor (poor = 0 or =1), then the mean of the indicator variable (properly weighted) will be the percentage of poor individuals. - The Income Gap is the difference between income and the poverty line.
 The Income Gap Ratio (IGR) is the average income gap as a percentage of the poverty line.
+In this exercise it is probably the simplest to determine the ICR by using a calculator while using the results from IG and poverty line.